kkr244/Lab-3-Circuit-Analysis/README.md

 # Lab-3-Circuit-Analysis
-# By: Courtney Conklin, Kennedy Krieg, Payton Sullentrop
+# By: Courtney Conklin, Kennedy Krieg, Payton Suellentrop
 # Summary
 For this lab, the first goal is to use Partsim, a simulation software, to verify Kirchhoff's voltage and Kirchhoff's current law.
 The online software allowed us to create the given circuits that were built on the breadboards in lab on the software  and compare the theorectical current and voltageto the measured current and voltage.
 The second objective for this lab is to apply the superposition and Thevenin's theorems to anaylize different electrical circuits while also confirming the validity of these theorems.
 # Materials